biovis/2020/biovis_challenge.md

 Submissions can be interactive applications or novel visual encodings.
 Regardless of what you choose, we encourage participants to share their work publicly.
 You can submit as many solutions as you like and you can work together in teams.
 All submissions will be assessed by our panel of experts.

-We will accept submissions via the two-page summary of their work in the VGTC conference two-column format in line with the IEEE VIS Posters’ formatting Guidelines: [http://junctionpublishing.org/vgtc/Track/vis.html](http://junctionpublishing.org/vgtc/Track/vis.html) and use the poster format.
+We will accept submissions via the **two-page summary** of their work in the VGTC conference two-column format in line with the IEEE VIS Posters’ formatting Guidelines: [http://junctionpublishing.org/vgtc/Track/vis.html](http://junctionpublishing.org/vgtc/Track/vis.html) and use the poster format.
 Authors are also encouraged to provide a URL of their submission, which will be assessed at when all submissions are judged in August.

 The top ranked submissions will be invited to present their work at Biovis, all other submissions, assuming they meet a minimal acceptance critieria, will be accepted as posters.

-Additional submissions details to be released in May.
 <br><br>

 ##### >><strong>Important Dates</strong>